Good and Evil

 “Thought cannot rise above the source of thoughts, just as water cannot rise above its source.”

-In the realm of the Infinite ( \infty )
+In the realm of the Infinite (\infty)

-In the realm of \infty anything is possible.
 Thus there could have been multiple universes that were created, and this one just happened to be right for our existence.
-Those other universes could still be existing, or could have been destroyed.
-One could even propose that in the realm of \infty it is inevitable that a universe such as ours would exist.
-After all, could not all the possible universes have been created and one of them just happens to be one in which conscious beings emerge?
+Those other universes could still be existing, or could have dissappeared.
+One could even propose that in the realm of Infinity it is inevitable that a universe such as ours would exist.
+After all, could not all the possible universes have been created and one (or more) of them is correctly attuned for the emergence of conscious beings?

 Designed or … not